coecms/esm-pre-industrial/README.md

     ls archive/

+The default configuration is a 1 year per model run.
+To run the model for, say, 25 years:

+    payu run -n 25

 **Note:**
 We have noticed that some modules interfere with the git commands, for example `matlab/R2018a`.
 If you are running into issues during the installation, it might be a good idea to `module purge` first before starting again.